lappsgrid-incubator/groovlets/README.md

 The services available at `http://api.lappsgrid.org` are typically proof-of-concept prototype services implemented as [Groovlets](http://docs.groovy-lang.org/latest/html/documentation/servlet-userguide.html).
 A Groovlet is simply a Groovy script that is run inside a Java Servlet container.
 Currently calls to `http://api.lappsgrid.org` will forward to a Jetty server (see server.groovy) that serves these scripts as web services.

-**Note** The Groovlets repository has a GitHub webhook enabled so pushing code to the *master* branch automatically deploys these services.
+**Note** The Groovlets repository has a GitHub webhook enabled so pushing code to the *master* branch automatically deploys these services to api.lappsgrid.org.

+### Service Index
 - [pull](#pull) - webhook used by GitHub
 - [password](#password) - generates random strings for use as passwords or secret keys
 - [uuid](#uuid) - generates a type 4 UUID